xeBuz/Flask-Validator/README.md

 ## Basic usage

-The most performant way to set up your validations is uring the SQLAlchemy special  directive_ ``__declare_last__``, it occurs after mappings are assumed to be completed and the ‘configure’ step has finished.
+The most performant way to set up your validations is uring the SQLAlchemy special  directive_ ``__declare_last__``, it occurs after mappings are assumed to be completed and the 'configure' step has finished.

 ```python
 from flask_validator import ValidateInteger, ValidateString, ValidateEmail